JamesNgo-uit/OverTheWire-Bandit-Solutions/writeups/Level-1-10.md

 **Commands Used:**
   `find . -type f -size 1033c ! -executable`
-* `find` : To search for files or directories based on various filters like name, size, type, and modification time.
+* `find`: To search for files or directories based on various filters like name, size, type, and modification time.

 **My logic:** The goal of this level was to identify the file with specific properties.
-I utilized the `find` command, and started with a dot `.` to tells the command to start searching from current directory.
+I utilized the `find` command, and started with a dot `.` to tell the command to start searching from the current directory.
 First, I appended `-type f` to look for files only.
 Also, I appended `-size 1033c`('c' stands for bytes) to search for an exact size of 1033 bytes.
-Finally, I inspected for not executable file by adding `! -executable`('!' stands for NOT).
+Finally, I inspected for a not-executable file by adding `! -executable`('!' stands for NOT).

-**Key concept:** Data Identification
+**Key concept:** Data Identification.

 ---